What does documentary wedding photography mean?

 Documentary wedding photography appears to be what every client is asking for these days but what does it mean and what exactly is documentary wedding photography?

-I absolutely understand what they mean, wedding photography like most creative industries has trends and styles, and at the moment, the days of wedding photographs taking hours and consisting of a long list of well trodden poses is over.
+I absolutely understand what they mean, wedding photography like most creative industries has trends and styles, and the days of wedding photographs taking hours and consisting of a long list of well trodden poses is over.

 But what defines a documentary wedding photographer?
 And what defines my documentary style?
 I’m sure there are many people who are in a better position to define what documentary photography is, so I stress this is my own perspective.
 In it’s purest form a documentary photographer will approach a wedding as an observer, telling the story of the day without interfering or choreographing shots.
 A documentary wedding photographer will provide an authentic reflection of your day, blending the moments and emotions of a wedding day and delivering them in a story that truly captures the essence of the wedding.